OshriHalimi/unsupervised_learning_of_dense_shape_correspondence/README.md

 ### Preprocessing
 1. First, for each shape in faust synthetic shape collection we have to calculate the geodesic distance matrix.
 To achieve this, please run the script **\faust_calc_distance_matrix.m**.
 This script will calculate the geodesic distance matrices and store them in a new folder **\faust_synthetic\distance_matrix**.
 This processing is done in parallel, using multiple matlab workers.
+To view the geodesic distance from a source point, use the script **view_distance_matrix**.
+The result should be similar to this:

 2. Next, for each shape we'll calculate LBO eigenfunctions and the initial SHOT descriptors.
 Please run the script **\faust_preprocess_shapes.m**.
 The results will be saved in a new folder **\faust_synthetic\network_data**.